 This little booklet gift remains on the night stand next to our bed.
 I see it at least a few times every day, touch it daily and read it often. .As this is my last gift from June, it is one of my most treasured and valued possessions.
 The little frog book marker is kept by the little booklet, also as a treasured possession.
 I am sure that June would never have thought that this little set of inexpensive gifts would become of such importance and such a treasure to me or that they would be looked at and touched by me on a daily basis!

-(Below is a photo of the cover of this little book and also of the inside page that shows the gift details and the date in June’s handwriting.)
+(Below - photo of cover of this little book and the inside page showing gift details and date in June’s handwriting)

-(Below - Another Photo of June and me at our last conference together - 2003.)
+(Below - Photo of June and Stan at last forensic conference together - 2003)

 To read the letters to the Children for the year 2003, reflecting the progress of Alzheimer's in this 6th year from diagnosis, please click on the below link: